Table of Contents

-What a fantastic idea it is to build a koi pond in the patio’s brickwork.
+Creating a harmonious space is one of the main aims of these Japanese garden ideas.
+With that in mind, what a fantastic idea it is to build a koi pond in the patio’s brickwork.
 This gives it a modern feel and the continuity of stone is very relaxing.

 Acers and Japanese style planting soften the overall effect and let’s not forget the ornamental lantern.
 It’s the perfect patio for evenings by the gently lapping koi pond.